openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 configured `MAAS <https://maas.io/>`__ to use as a foundation for Juju to deploy a fully fledged OpenStack cloud.

-We're now going to install and configure the following two core components of Juju to use our MAAS deployment:
+We are now going to install and configure the following two core components of Juju to use our MAAS deployment:

 -  The *controller* is the management node for a cloud environment.
 We'll be